 ABBOT SOUND

-I suppose it's debatable whether this is an actual label as
+I suppose it's debatable whether Abbot Sound is an actual label as such,

 of highlights from a 1974 Llandudno 'Startime' variety show, starring British Music